carla-simulator/carla/Docs/python_api.md

     - **Note:** <font color="#8E8E8E">_The control will take effect on the next tick.
 _</font>
 - <a name="carla.Walker.get_control"></a>**<font color="#7fb800">get_control</font>**(<font color="#00a6ed">**self**</font>)
-Return the control last applied to this walker.
+Returns the control last applied to this walker.
     - **Return:** _[carla.WalkerControl](#carla.WalkerControl)_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>